You’re mid-song and a string lets go with a sharp ping. It feels like a disaster, but it’s one of the smallest repairs a guitar ever asks of you.

 How Much Does It Cost To Replace A Guitar String

 Not much!
-A single string is usually in the $1-$2 range and you usually can get a whole set for around $10.
+A single string is usually in the $1-$2 range, and you can usually get a whole set for around $10.

 Keeping Your Guitar Strings In Good Shape

 Now that we’ve gone over ways to make sure your guitar is in good shape, let’s talk about ways you can keep it there!
 One of the best things you can do is alter how you play a bit and try different things to use less force on your strings.
-This will allow them to wear out a bit more slowly and you can keep your guitar sounding as great as ever.

 If you do get a new guitar, there are some other things to keep in mind.
 First, make sure the strings are wound correctly on the peghead and bridge.
-If you’re having trouble finding the correct way to do it, this basic video should help:

 Finally, don’t be afraid to try different types of guitars that might better suit your playing style.